Insurers can leverage AI/ML and stay competitive by switching to a dynamic policy pricing strategy with the AI & Analytics Engine.

 - Inefficient & Hard to Scale: As fraud evolves, so too must the library of rules.
 This slows systems and is a burden to fraud analyst teams.

 The current challenges can be addressed and overcome by incorporating ML into fraud detection processes.
-FSIs stand to improve both the accuracy and speed of fraud detection and flagging, saving significant resources and mitigating downstream handling and brand damage.
+Banking Indsutries stand to improve both the accuracy and speed of fraud detection and flagging, saving significant resources and mitigating downstream handling and brand damage.

 With time and labor being finite resources, quick and accurate real-time detection of potentially fraudulent transactions allows for cost and time-saving benefits.
-Machine Learning, when applied to fraud, provides the analytic powers to identify patterns and help stop fraudulent activity before the crime impacts an FSI’s bottom line.
+Machine Learning, when applied to fraud, provides the analytic powers to identify patterns and help stop fraudulent activity before the crime impacts a financial institutions bottom line.

 The advantages of using ML in a fraud solution include: